CyberCookie/siegel/client_core/ui/Select/README.md

         Root tag
     - `_active`
         - Root tag state if select is in focus
+    - `_multiselect`
+        - Root tag state if multiselect is enabled
     - `_disabled`
         - Root tag state if select is disabled
     - `_error`